jmacglashan/decisions_and_dragons/content/posts/horizon.md

 ## I have infinite patience, but I'd prefer it now

 A finiite horizon, even a long finite horizon, does have its limitations of course.
 You have to pick a somewhat arbitrary threshold, and that choice has sharp consequences.
 If you choose a horizon of 15, but this causes the agent to miss the opportunity to receive a massive reward on the 16th step, too bad.
-You chose 15, and that' what it will optimize for.
+You chose 15, and that's what it will optimize for.

-We might then ask oursleves: is there a way to tell the agent to optimize for an _infinite_ horizon?
+We might ask oursleves: is there a way to tell the agent to optimize for an _infinite_ horizon?

 Optimizing for an infinite horizon might get a little funky, because if we just summed up all rewards into infinity, two polcies that both generated small positive rewards indefinitely would have the same total infinite value, even if one policy always recieved more reward on each time step.

 One solution to this enigma is to use a _discounted_ infinite horizon objective: the most common objective in RL literature.
-In an infinite horizon discounted objective, we sum up each reward, but discount how much we care about each reward by how far into the future it is by a discount parameter $\gamma \in [0, 1)$:
+In an infinite horizon discounted objective, we sum up each reward, but discount how much we care about it by how far into the future it is.
+More precisely, using a discount parameter $\gamma \in [0, 1)$, we define the objective to be:

 $$
-r_1 + \gamma r_2 \gamma^2 r_3 + gamma^3 r_4 + ...
+r_1 + \gamma r_2 \gamma^2 r_3 + \gamma^3 r_4 + ...
 $$

 Because each possible reward is geometrically decreased, we ensure the total possible value of any future is always finite (assuming the reward has a maximum and minimum value).
 When comparing two possible futures that have the same undiscounted rewards, the one that achieves reward faster will win out.
 That is, this discounted objective prefers getting lot's of reward sooner rather than later.